-(3) "Dual benefits (also referred to as "opt-in") member" means a member for whom a MyCare Ohio plan is responsible for the coordination and payment of both medicare and medicaid benefits.
+(3) "Dual benefits member" or "opt-in member" means a member for whom a MyCare Ohio plan is responsible for the coordination and payment of both medicare and medicaid benefits.

-(4) "Financial management service" or "FMS" means a support that is provided to waiver participants who direct some or all of their waiver services.
-When used in conjunction with the employer authority, this support includes, but is not necessarily limited to, operating a payroll service for participant employed workers and making required payroll withholdings.
-When used in conjunction with the budget authority, this support includes, but is not necessarily limited to, paying invoices for waiver goods and services and tracking expenditures against the participant-directed budget.
+(4) "Financial management service (FMS)" means a support that is provided to waiver participants who direct some or all of their waiver services.
+When used in conjunction with the employer authority, this support includes, but is not limited to, operating a payroll service for participant employed workers and making required payroll withholdings.
+When used in conjunction with the budget authority, this support includes, but is not limited to, paying invoices for waiver goods and services and tracking expenditures against the participant-directed budget.

-(6) "Health and welfare" means a requirement that necessary safeguards are taken to protect the health and welfare of individuals enrolled on HCBS waivers.
+(5) "Health and welfare" means a requirement that necessary safeguards are taken to protect the health and welfare of individuals enrolled in a home and community-based services (HCBS) waiver.
 It includes the following:

 (a) Risk and safety planning and evaluations;

 (f) Natural disaster and public emergency response planning.